Tsukiyonocm/Reading-List/README.md

 10. <b>The Crystal Shard</b> by R. A. Salvatore (8-6-24) - What else needs to be said about this book?
 While I originally read the Dark Elf books in chronological order, this is truly the book that started the series.
 Largely pits the main players against a wayward wizard who gets his hands on the Crystal Shard.
 Being controlled by the crystal largely he created an army to take over Ten Towns.
 Then the adventure begins.
 A great read and loving to have reread this for the first time since I was in high school, which at this point was first done back about 23 years or so ago.

+11. <b>Star Wars: The High Republic - Path of Deceit</b> by Tessa Gratton and Justina Ireland (8-22-24) - I was sort of surprised by this read.
+Overall this was a descent read, but I was expecting it to be more related to the overall story arc of the rest of the High Republic books.
+This book had nothing to do with Nihil at all and instead focus on a Force Cult that has been stealing artifacts.
+I did enjoy everything about the story and there will be a continuation of it based on the ending and sort of looking forward to seeing where this is going.

 ### Currently Reading

 1. The Fourth Turning by William Strauss and Neil Howe
-2. Star Wars: Path of Deceit by Tessa Gratton
+2. Cadaver by Nick Clause

-### Current Book Completed Count as of 8/22/24
+### Current Book Completed Count as of 8/24/24

 Non-fiction - 10\
-Fiction - 10
+Fiction - 11